2010 Kyrgyz Revolution: Uprising in Bishkek

 On 6 April 2010, a demonstration in Talas by opposition leaders protested against government corruption and increased living expenses.
 The protests turned violent and spread nationwide.
 On 7 April 2010, Kyrgyz President Kurmanbek Bakiyev imposed a state of emergency.
 Police and special services arrested many opposition leaders.
 In response protesters took control over the internal security headquarters (former KGB headquarters) and a state TV channel in the capital, Bishkek.
 Reports by Kyrgyzstan government officials indicated that 88 people were killed and 458 hospitalized in bloody clashes with police in the capital.
 Bakiyev resigned on 15 April and left the country for Belarus.

 6 April

-On 6 April in the western city of Talas approximately 1,000 protesters stormed the government headquarters and briefly took government workers hostage.
+In the western city of Talas approximately 1,000 protesters stormed the government headquarters and briefly took government workers hostage.
 Security forces retook the building in the early evening, only to be quickly forced out again by protesters.
 Two prominent opposition leaders, Omurbek Tekebayev and Almazbek Atambayev, were arrested by Kyrgyz authorities.
 In Bishkek, a crowd of about 500 protesters began to gather around a bus stop in an industrial area, with several speakers making speeches about the events in Talas.
 Riot Police armed with batons, shields, and police dogs moved towards the crowd in a rectangular-shaped formation.
 The police rounded up the protesters and pushed them towards the buses.
 A large group of protesters then tore through police ranks and ran across the street, grabbed rocks, and attacked police, resulting in a massive fight, during which some policemen lost their helmets and batons.